jonathan9879/your-own-project/Project.md

 * Do a matrix correlation to find possible correlations between the different scoring.
 EX: High compensatoin -> Low Work/Balance?

 # Resource
-Over 67k employee reviews for Google, Amazon, Facebook, Apple, and Microsoft
+Over 67k employee reviews for Google, Amazon, Facebook, Apple, and Microsoft.
+This data was scraped from Glassdoor, a webpage to review your current company/job position.

 *Columns*
 * index